stoshiya/express-fluent-logger/README.md

-express-fluentd-logger
+express-fluent-logger
 ======================

-access logger middleware for express.js
+access logger middleware using fluentd for express.js